The Wall (American game show): Final Decision

 After the third question in Round 3, the isolated player is sent a contract by the host and must decide to either sign it or tear it up.
 Signing the contract gives up the team bank in favor of a guaranteed payout, equal to the Free Fall winnings plus an additional $20,000 for every question answered correctly in Rounds 2 and 3.
 Tearing up the contract or returning it unsigned awards the team their final bank total.
 If the bank contains at least $5, the four red balls are played once the isolated player returns the contract, from the same zones and in the same order as the four green ones at the beginning of Round 3.
 If the bank contains $4 or less, it is set to zero and the red balls are skipped.
 The isolated player then returns to the stage to reveal their decision; only at this point do they learn the number of correct answers given, the payout total, and the team's final bank.

 The maximum possible guaranteed payout in the first two seasons is $495,000, obtained by scoring $375,000 in Free Fall and answering all six questions correctly in Rounds 2 and 3.
 The maximum possible bank total in the first two seasons is $12,374,994, obtained by answering every question correctly, using every Double Up and Triple Up option, having every green ball drop into the highest-valued slot, and having the six mandatory red balls each drop into a $1 slot.
 In the third season, the maximum possible total is $13,624,989 due to the increased number of mandatory green and red balls in Round 2.
 For the fourth season, the maximum payout and bank totals are $570,000 and $12,399,989, respectively, achieved through use of the double-value option in Free Fall, and the reduced maximum slot value in Round 2.
-With the introduction of the "Wall to Wall" option in the fifth season, the maximum bank total is almost $13 million.
+With the introduction of the "Wall to Wall" option in the fifth season, the maximum bank total is $12,999,989.